 Steady Growth

-* Predictions based on expected ~15.5 Lakh unique candidates in 2026.
+* Based on expected ~15.5 Lakh unique candidates in 2026.
+Applies to both January and April sessions combined.

 | Percentile | Expected Rank (AIR) | Marks Required (Out of 300) |